scottshambaugh/driveboardapp/README.md

 * Your current X-Y coordinates are shown on screen
 * “Set Offset” now sets the offset to the current head position
 * The head position is now set in relative dx, dy coordinates
 * Many small bugfixes
+* Tested on Windows and Linux

 Outstanding issues:
 * Building a Windows executable isn’t currently working
 * Documentation needs to be updated
-* Not tested on Mac or Linux yet
+* Not tested on Mac

 Many thanks to scottshambaugh, FREILab, makermusings, vanillasoap, and martinxyz for keeping this project alive.
 Below is the original documentation.